splorp/npds-tracker-server/readme.md

 shareEnabled = true
 ```

-Specifies whether other trackers may obtain SHARE'd records from this tracker.
+Specifies whether other trackers may obtain SHARE records from this tracker.

-Set to 'true' to allow sharing, set to anything else to disallow sharing.
+Set to ‘true’ to allow sharing, set to anything else to disallow sharing.

 #### shareServer